dylanbeaudette/parse-osd/README.md

 details pending...

 ## TODO
-1. figure out how to deal with multiple colors
+  * figure out how to deal with multiple colors
-2. combine top+bottom with top only rules, ideas: http://stackoverflow.com/questions/15474741/python-regex-optional-capture-group
+  * combine top+bottom with top only rules, ideas: http://stackoverflow.com/questions/15474741/python-regex-optional-capture-group
-3. test new color-parsing code
-4. how can we match neutral colors: (N 2.5/)
+  * how can we match neutral colors that are missing a chroma: (N 2.5/)
-5. how can we extract mixed horizons?: '3E & Bt' ?
+  * how can we extract mixed horizons?: '3E & Bt' ?
-6. typos are very hard to fix [Ackwater](http://casoilresource.lawr.ucdavis.edu/sde/?series=ACKWATER), [TUSKAHOMA](https://soilseries.sc.egov.usda.gov/OSD_Docs/T/TUSKAHOMA.html)
+  * typos are very hard to fix [Ackwater](http://casoilresource.lawr.ucdavis.edu/sde/?series=ACKWATER), [TUSKAHOMA](https://soilseries.sc.egov.usda.gov/OSD_Docs/T/TUSKAHOMA.html)
-7. typos in Munsell hue may be possible to fix (http://casoilresource.lawr.ucdavis.edu/sde/?series=ACKWATER)
+  * typos in Munsell hue may be possible to fix (http://casoilresource.lawr.ucdavis.edu/sde/?series=ACKWATER)

 ## Examples